Toby Gad: Success in America

 After 3 years in New York without any success, Gad was given the chance to work with MTV host Willa Ford.
 Their single "A Toast to Men" became a #40 radio single, appearing in the hit movie Barbershop 2.

 Gad, with David and William Derella from DAS, worked out a co-publishing deal with Cherrylane Music Publishing and record deals for several of Gad's artists.
 In August 2005, Interscope Records released Texan teen Kaci Brown's album Instigator, entirely developed, produced and co-written by Gad.
 R&B group Fatty Koo has an album on Columbia Records on which every song is produced and co-written by Toby.
 He produced and co-wrote songs on the album of the Australian twins The Veronicas, who scored the biggest US newcomer record deal of the year on Warner Bros.
 Records/Sire Records and went double platinum in Australia.

 Meleni and Gad co-wrote the song "Drop It On Me" on Ricky Martin's 2005 album Life.
 Another artist that Toby developed for years, Lola, released her single "No Strings" on Warner Bros.
 Records/Sobe, which spent 4 months on the Billboard Dance charts, peaking at #2.

 In 2006, Gad opened a second studio with five interns, expanding his production company Strawberrybee Music and his publishing company, Gad Songs.
 Gad produced the entire Blue Note Records album of Elizabeth Withers, who starred in the Broadway musical The Color Purple, and contributed a song on Fergie's platinum-selling album The Dutchess.
 He also collaborated with then 13-year-old Emmy nominated actress/singer Keke Palmer on her 2007 debut album on Atlantic Records and produced a song for the second season of hit Disney sitcom Hannah Montana.

 As an innovative producer and songwriter, Gad has been interviewed multiple times about how he writes and how he records and mixes using Logic Pro.
-He has been featured in Mix Magazine, the Recording Mag, Pro Sound and more.
+He has been featured in Mix Magazine, the Recording Mag, Pro Sound News and more.

 In 2008, Gad and Fergie's "Big Girls Don't Cry" was Grammy nominated for Best Female Vocal Performance and won ASCAP 'Song of the Year'.
 The song twice broke the record for most airplay on US radio and spent a total of 21 weeks in various Billboard US charts at #1, including one week #1 on the Billboard Hot 100.
 Over 87 worldwide compilation albums feature the song.
 Gad scored his second worldwide #1 hit with Beyoncé's "If I Were a Boy", which Gad produced and co-wrote.
 "If I Were A Boy" reached #1 in nine countries and hit top-ten in over 20 countries around the world.
 Gad's third platinum number one hit was the indie-electro pop anthem "Untouched" by Aussie duo The Veronicas.
 The song sold platinum in the US and reached #1 in Ireland and Mexico.